- Courses Courses

 Doctors are healthcare workers who treat and assist patients with a variety of problems.
 The skills needed to work as a doctor are reflected through the amount of time doctors spend in school learning about the human body.
 However, there are other skills important to doctors that allow them to excel in their specialty.

-Doctors must be skilled in science, diagnosis and treatment.
+Doctor's must be skilled in science, diagnosis and treatment.
 During medical school and the doctor's undergraduate career, he or she should focus on the human sciences, such as biology, human anatomy and biochemistry, all of which are necessary to understand the job requirements of being a doctor.
-The skills learned in these sciences are the core to understanding diagnosis and treatment, as the three are interconnected and equally important.
+The skills learned in these sciences are the core to understanding diagnosis and treatment.

-Other than the doctor's scientific specialty, communication may be his or her most important skill.
-Doctors often work all day with patients from all walks of life and ages, asking them questions about their health and reporting these findings.
-Doctors in the U.S. may need to be able to understand those whose first language is not English, as well as children and the elderly.
+Other than the doctor's scientific specialty, communication may be the most important skill for a doctor.
+Doctor's work all day with patients from all walks of life and ages, asking them questions about their health and then explaining their diagnoses and treatment plans in terms the patients can understand.
+Doctors in the U.S. may need to be able to communicate with patients whose first language is not English, as well as children and the elderly.

-According to the Mayo Clinic study, patients have different ideas of skills that make a good doctor.
+According to a Mayo Clinic study, patients have different ideas of skills that make a good doctor.
 They include confidence, empathy, being humane, respectfulness and thoroughness.
-While it's important the doctor understands how to treat his or her patient and which procedures will be used, patients also want a doctor who couples this knowledge with the aforementioned personality traits.
+While it's important that the doctor understands how to treat his or her patient, patients also want a doctor who couples this medical knowledge with the aforementioned personality traits.

 Doctors help the sick by examining, prescribing prescription drugs and administering treatment to their patients.
 They also examine patients, interpret tests and counsel patients on rehabilitative, preventative and dietary care.
 Doctors may work in one of many specialties within the profession.
 These include pediatrics, gynecology, psychiatry, surgery, anesthesiology, surgery and general medicine.